ssudholt/phocnet/README.md

     <!-- The rest of the words in the dataset -->
 </wordLocations>
 ```
 The `image` value is always interpreted relative to the path specified with the `--doc_img_dir` parameter.
 A number of sample XML files can be found under `experiments`.
 You can either use the sample XML files or create your own training and test XML files.

 ### LMDB
 For fast training, the PHOCNet library makes use of LMDB database as input for Caffe.
 During the first run of an experiment, the LMDBs are created automatically.
 For this you need to specify where to save the LMDB files.
 Keep in mind that LMDBs can easily grow to a couple of GBs.

+After the first run, the created LMDBs are used in consecutive experiments for the same dataset.

 ### GPU/CPU
 The PHOCNet library can be run on GPUs as well as CPUs.
 GPU mode is activated if the parameter `--gpu_id` is passed to the experiment script with a valid GPU ID.
 If no GPU ID is specified, the experiment is run in CPU mode.